silveste/learning-stuff/README.md

 :clock1: [Sublime Editor](subjects/sublime-editor.md)

-> <sub>Subjects are marked as :white_check_mark: done when I achieve my target for that matter (it does not mean that I have full knowledge of it)</sub>

-## Reference list: courses, books
+## Learning materials: courses, books <!--Future: If a new material is included use the MD template to include it-->

-To achieve the goals the follwoing materials will be or have been used (sorted by alphabetical order):
+To achieve the goals the follwoing materials will be or have been used.
+Every link leads to a markdown file stored in a subdirectory that also contains files and subfolders with exercises related with the course:

-(:white_medium_square: not started, :clock1: started, :white_check_mark: done)
+(:white_medium_square: not started, :clock1: started, :white_check_mark: completed)

 :white_medium_square: Advanced Data Structures, Peter Brass (Book)